 Truth be told, the best essential oils as we know them today are very new on the scene of plant-based therapies.
 Extracted directly from the bark, flower fruit, leaves, nut, resin, or root of a plant or tree, and just one drop can provide the amazing health benefits that each oil provides.

-To be fair, ancient civilizations did employ crude distillations techniques, but the essential oils that were extracted centuries ago were a far cry from the potent, filtered, and pure compounds that we see available to us today.
-The same is true with extracts, salves and poultices that were made from healing plants.
+To be fair, ancient civilizations did employ crude distillation techniques, but the essential oils that were extracted centuries ago were a far cry from the potent, filtered, and pure compounds that we see available to us today.
+The same is true with extracts, salves, and poultices that were made from healing plants.
 They all contained essential oils and were, thus, very effective at preventing and managing disease.
 However, they definitely lacked the medicinal strength of the best essential oils that we use today.

 Be that as it may, a vital component of ancient culture spanning at least 3,000 years, it appears that essential oils were enjoyed by those in ancient Cyprus, Egypt and Pompeii who first made extensive use of herbs with distillation methods dating back 3,500 B.C.
 This wisdom sailed across the Mediterranean and evidently reached Hippocrates, who utilized aromatherapy to enhance massage techniques a few centuries before the coming of Christ.
 Somewhere in the midst of this knowledge transfer, China and India also started to employ herbal remedies, and Ayurvedic medicine embraced essential oils extensively.